-And for folks that own a Suunto 7, you have the option to see heatmaps on your watch and even when it’s offline, when not actively connected to the internet.
+And for folks that own a Suunto 7, you have the option to see heatmaps on your watch even when it’s offline when not actively connected to the internet.

-Offline access for Suunto 7 owners, includes both Heatmaps and detailed terrain maps so you always know where you are and where you were.
-You can even follow your trail back to where you started from.
+Offline access for some Suunto models includes both Heatmaps and detailed terrain maps so you always know where you are and where you were.
+You can even follow your trail back to where you started.

 Regardless of what application you use, heatmaps are an excellent resource for discovering and exploring new routes across many locations worldwide.